 - Rubs add a colorful and tasteful crust to the finished meat

-- Rubs self-marinate the meat so you don’t have to marinade while you cook
+- Rubs self-marinate the meat, so you don’t have to marinate it while you cook

 - Rubs are EASY to use on meat